SCIInstitute/ShapeWorks/docs/deep-learning/pytorch-gpu.md

 PyTorch wheels only ship kernels for a fixed set of GPU architectures, so a card that is newer or older than the installed wheel supports is detected by `torch.cuda.is_available()` but fails at the first kernel launch.
-ShapeWorks probes the GPU before using it and falls back to the CPU with a message naming your GPU's compute capability and the architectures the wheel supports:
+ShapeWorks probes the GPU before using it and stops with a message naming your GPU's compute capability and the architectures the wheel supports:

 ```
 Your GPU (NVIDIA GeForce GTX 1080, compute capability 6.1) cannot run this PyTorch build: